coreboot/chrome-ec/docs/case_closed_debugging_cr50.md

 (dut) $ gsctool -a -P clear:$PASSWORD
 ```

-Alternatively, you can use the Cr50 console to clear the password and reset CCD
+Alternatively, you can use the GSC console to clear the password and reset CCD
 capabilities to their default values:

 ```
-cr50 > ccd reset
+(gsc) > ccd reset
 ```

 ## Troubleshooting

 ### rddkeepalive

-Cr50 only enables CCD when it detects a debug accessory is connected (e.g.,
+GSC only enables CCD when it detects a debug accessory is connected (e.g.,
 [Suzy-Q] or [Type-C Servo v4]).
 It detects the cable based on the voltages on
 the CC lines.
 If you are flashing the EC and AP or working with unstable
 hardware, these CC voltages may become unreliable for detecting a debug
 accessory.

-To work around this, you can force Cr50 to always assume that a debug cable is
+To work around this, you can force GSC to always assume that a debug cable is
 detected:

 ```
-cr50 > rddkeepalive enable
+(gsc) > rddkeepalive enable
 ```

 *** note